Vraj-Data-Scientist/credit-card-launch-EDA-ABtesting/README.md

 ## Dataset

-The data used in this project comes from internal banking sources, containing customer demographics, behavioral indicators, and engagement metrics with existing credit card products. **(If the dataset is public, consider adding the link here)**.
+The data used in this project comes from internal banking sources, containing customer demographics, behavioral indicators, and engagement metrics with existing credit card products.

 ## Project Structure